PedroGarcia-hub/Calendar-App/calendar-app-backend/README.md

 # To run

 1. Cd to this folder
-2. Run `npm run start` on your console.
+2. Run `npm start` on your console.